pratikmi/FCMNotification/README.md

 FCMNotification is [MIT-licensed](https://github.com/mindinventory1/FCMNotification/blob/master/LICENSE).

 ## Let us know!
-We’d be really happy if you sent us links to your projects where you use our component.
+We’d be really happy if you send us links to your projects where you use our component.
 Just send an email to sales@mindinventory.com And do let us know if you have any questions or suggestion regarding our work.